maniotrix/offline-ai-assistant/README.md

 ## 📄 License

-This project is licensed under the [MIT License](./LICENSE).
+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
+It is free to use, study, and modify under the terms of the license.

+See the full license text in the [LICENSE](./LICENSE) file.

-It is provided “as-is” without warranty or guarantee of any kind.
+> This software is provided “as-is”, without any warranty or guarantee of any kind.

 ## 🤖 AI-Assisted Development Acknowledgment